KPAP Adherence Crossover Study

 Detailed Description

-The TheraPAP Adherence Study is a randomized, crossover study in treatment naive participants with OSA in which the adherence to therapy will be compared between TheraPAP and standard APAP.
-Because all participants will breathe on both therapy types and those therapy types are individually unique in feel, blinding is not possible.
+The KPAP Adherence 1 is a randomized, crossover study in which the adherence to therapy will be compared between KPAP and standard APAP.
 Participants will be chosen from a pool of patients who are PAP-naïve and who have received either a PSG (in-lab polysomnogram), split-night study (in-lab PSG and pressure titration) or home sleep study (HST) within the previous 3 months.

-Within the TheraPAP arm, participants will be set to a double Comfort Setting drop according to the following table.
-This drop schedule will be implemented even while the TheraPAP device is operating with automatic pressure adjustment.
+During the KPAP arm, participants will be set to a double Comfort Setting drop according to the following scheme.
+This drop schedule will be implemented while the KPAP device is operating with automatic pressure adjustment.

 Pset Drop 1 Drop 2 5.0 - 5.9 0 0 6.0 - 6.9 1 0 7.0 - 7.9 2 0 8.0 - 8.9 2 1 9.0 - 9.9 2 2 10.0 - 20.0 2 3

-During the home use period, subjects will be called at the following time points during each arm of the study.
-At each time point, adverse events and compliance with the device will be assessed.
+Phone calls to encourage use and assess adherence and side effects will be made at different time points during both treatment arms.
 Subjects using the device less than an average of 5 hours per night during the first week will be contacted on a more regular basis (weekly until 5 hour per night use is achieved) to address any problems and encourage use.
-If patients discontinue use of the device during the home use period, they will still be encouraged to return for all testing per protocol.
+If participants discontinue the use of the device during the home use period, they will still be encouraged to return for all testing per protocol.
 If a patient refuses to come in for further testing, they will be considered a lost to follow up and excluded from efficacy analysis.

 Study Type